How to Day Trade with Trend

 This means you wait for the price to come to an area of Support on the daily timeframe and then look for the break of accumulation on your trading timeframe

-Smart money aggressively moving price up.
+Smart money aggressively moving prices up.
 The advancing phase is essentially an uptrend with price making higher highs and lows.
 Market move in up and downswing

 In a healthy bull trend, the upswing generally exceed the downswing in length and making a higher high and higher low, the reverse is true for the bear market